 There are different types of land pollution.
 Many publications group them differently.
 Let us see these four main types:

-These include all the various kinds of rubbish we make at home, school, hospitals, market and workplaces.
-Things like paper, plastic containers, bottles, cans, food and even used cars and broken electronic goods, broken furniture and hospital waste are all examples of solid waste.
-Some of these are biodegradable (meaning they easily rot or decay into organic matter).
+These include all the various kinds of rubbish we make at home, school, hospitals, markets, and workplaces.
+Things like paper, plastic containers, bottles, cans, food, and even used cars and broken electronic goods, broken furniture, and hospital waste are all examples of solid waste.
+Some of these are biodegradable (meaning they can rot or decay into organic matter).
 Examples include food droppings, paper products as well as vegetation (like grass and twigs).
-Others are not biodegradable, and they include plastics, metals and aluminum cans, broken computer and car parts.
+Others are not biodegradable, and they include plastics, metals and aluminum cans, broken computers, and car parts.

-Because these do not easily decay, they pile up in landfills (a place where all the city’s rubbish are sent), where they stay for thousands of years.
+Because these do not readily decay, they pile up in landfills (a place where all the city’s rubbish is sent), where they stay for thousands of years.
 These bring great harm to the land and people around it.
-See the complete lesson on WASTE here.

 Pesticides and Fertilizers

-Many farming activities engage in the application of fertilizers, pesticides and insecticides for higher crop yield.
-This is good because we get more food, but can you think of what happens to the chemicals that end up on the crops and soils?
-Sometimes, insects and small animals are killed and bigger animals that eat tiny animals (as in food chains) are also harmed.
-Finally, the chemicals may be washed down as it rains and over time, they end up in the water table below (causes water pollution).
+Many farming activities engage in the application of fertilizers, pesticides, and insecticides for higher crop yield.
+That is good because we get more food, but can you think of what happens to the chemicals that end up on the crops and soils?
+Sometimes, insects and small animals are killed, and bigger animals that eat tiny animals (as in food chains) are in turn harmed.
+Finally, the chemicals may be washed down after rains and over time, they end up in the water table below.

 Chemical and nuclear power plants produce waste materials that have to be stored somewhere.
-Fertilizer, insecticides, pesticides, pharmaceuticals manufacturers also produce lots of solid and liquid waste.
-In many cases, they are stored in an environmentally safe way, but there are some that find their way into landfills and other less safe storage facilities.
+Fertilizers, insecticides, pesticides, pharmaceutical manufacturers also produce lots of solid and liquid waste.
+In many cases, they are stored in an environmentally safe way, but some find their way into landfills and other less safe storage facilities.
 Sometimes they also find their way into leaking pipes and gutters.
 They end up polluting soils and making crops harmful to our health.

-Humans depend on trees for many things including life.
+Humans depend on trees for life and many other things.
 Trees absorb carbon dioxide (a greenhouse gas) from the air and enrich the air with Oxygen, which is needed for life.
-Trees provide wood for humans and a habitat to many land animals, insects and birds.
-Trees also, help replenish soils and help retain nutrients being washed away.
-Unfortunately, we have cut down millions of acres of trees for wood, construction, farming and mining purposes, and never planted new trees back.
-This is a type of land pollution.
+Trees provide wood for humans and habitat to many land animals, insects, and birds.
+Trees also help replenish soils and help retain nutrients being washed away.
+Unfortunately, we have cut down millions of acres of trees for wood, construction, farming, and mining purposes and never planted new trees back.
+That is a type of land pollution too.